 Kevin retired from the Navy as a Commander in March 2005.
 During his career he was certified Defense Acquisition Workforce Level 3 in Contracting and in Business, Cost Estimating and Financial Management.
 He was a selected member of the Acquisition Professional Community.

 After retirement he returned to Baghdad as a contractor working at the Joint Contracting Command – Iraq/Afghanistan.
 He has been with Strategic Operations since February 2007.

-Director of Medical Products and Services
+Vice President of Medical Products and Services

-Director Canadian Operations
+Director of Canadian Operations

 Fernando Martins joined the Canadian Army in 1985 as an Armour Officer, with the Royal Canadian Dragoons.
 His career was diversified, serving in numerous command and staff positions with his Regiment and with other units throughout Canada.
 He is a graduate of Canadian Land Force Command & Staff College (Army Management College), Canadian Forces Staff School (Army Administrative School), and the US Army Armor Officer Advanced Course (US Army Leadership Academy).
 He also served on operational tours in Mozambique, and Bosnia and Herzegovina.
 Recognized for his professionalism and distinguished actions, he was awarded the Assistant Deputy Minister (Infrastructure & Environment) Award, and the Army Commander’s Commendation.
 He was recently awarded the Commander Canadian Joint Operations Command Commendation for his support to the Medicine Hat flood response Task Force.